krisk0/ek_fixes_and_tweaks/readme.md

 ### Motivation to change wet nurse behavior

 Liege usually educates most important children, such as future rulers or councillors.
 Not giving them virtues is a great disadvantage.
-Besides, childrren are supposed to have close contacts with each other, so it is natural if all are indoctrinated with the same values.
+Besides, children are supposed to have close contacts with each other, so it is natural if all are indoctrinated with the same values.

 ## Parameter changes